Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Stripped stars

 \subsection{Progenitor evolution and binary status of the SMC WR stars}

 To put the hydrogen slopes derived in the last section into perspective, we now investigate $dX/dQ$ values of evolutionary models.
-To do this comprehensively is beyond the scope of this paper, since it relates to uncertain internal mixing process and their triggering, e.g., by rotation or binary interaction \citep[cf.][]{Langer12}.
+To do this comprehensively is beyond the scope of this paper, since it relates to uncertain internal mixing process and their triggering, for example, by rotation or binary interaction \citep[cf.][]{Langer12}.
 For this purpose, we only consider single star models.
-I.e., we do not model how these stars lose their hydrogen envelopes, but we discuss what the products of envelope stripping would look like.
+That is, we do not model how these stars lose their hydrogen envelopes, but we discuss what the products of envelope stripping would look like.